nuscien/trivial/docs/security/oauth/README.md

 var model = new JsonWebTokenPayload
 {
     Id = Guid.NewGuid().ToString("n"),
+    Subject = "user-or-other-subject-id",
     Issuer = "example"
 };

 // Create a JWT instance
-// by plusing a JsonwWebTokenPayload (or a JsonObjectNode)
+// by plusing a JsonWebTokenPayload (or a JsonObjectNode)
 // and the signature provider instance. var jwt = model + sign;